Anaemia in IBD

 2. Add lentils, beans and legumes to soups or salad

-1. Add lentils, chickpeas, kidney beans to curries, stews, casseroles
+1. Add lentils, chickpeas, split peas, kidney beans to curries, casseroles, dhal, salads, soups

 2. Add nuts (if tolerated), tofu, meats, eggs to stir frys